ucabaleiro/simple-C-template/README.md

 * You can add compiler flags in the **CFLAG** macro.

 ### How to use:
-Use the command **make** in the console to compile the program and **make clean** to get rid of the \*.o files and the executable.
+In the same directory than the makefile file, use the command **make** in the console to compile the program and **make clean** to get rid of the \*.o files and the executable.
 In case you want to make your own makefile, refer to the [documentation](https://www.gnu.org/software/make/manual/make.html).